Journey Of Cathlabs to Interventional Suites In The Emerging Indian Healthcare Scenario.

 These trends have also contributed to a major uptake in the image guided therapy (IGT) procedures.
 These procedures are completely safe (less-invasive/short-recovery) and provide better clinical outcomes in most selected patient groups.
 A large part of this success can be attributed to the way these digitally sophisticated products empower experienced physicians with clear images.
 Further, AI enabled smart applications on these products helps the operator tackle several disease challenges.
 A cath-lab is a good example where a physician can tackle multiple cardiac issues under fluoroscopy, which, traditionally would have been addressed by complex surgeries.

 With the rise of IGT procedures in India, cardiac interventions such as angioplasties have become routine.
-Over four hundred and fifty thousand angioplasties are performed annually in India and are growing at a high single digit rate each year.
+Over six hundred and fifty thousand angioplasties are performed annually in India and are growing at a high single digit rate each year.
 This development has also opened doors for hospitals to expand minimally invasive procedures and increase therapy areas – not just in cardiology, but also across neurology and peripheral spaces.
 This improvisation to tackle major critical illnesses like angina/heart attacks, brain strokes, peripheral vascular disease etc. has helped reduce the overall cost burden in the healthcare ecosystem.
 It also frees up time for clinicians and hospitals to focus increasingly on other addressable complex procedures.

 Futuristic cath-labs, also referred to as interventional suites, combine multiple advanced technologies to yield varied solutions than the traditional outputs.
 This approach allows catheter-based interventional therapies to expand their capabilities and reach broader patient groups with higher success rates.
 It also enables multiple specialty doctors to make the best decisions for their patients while protecting themselves and their patients from avoidable radiation exposure during X-Ray procedures.
 These additional clinical procedures in the interventional suites go beyond the traditional cardio and neuro/peripheral work, expanding into therapy areas including oncology, orthopedics, spine giving more viable options for physicians, hospitals and patients.
 The rise of C-Arms (mobile X-ray systems) in office-based labs and primary to tertiary centers has also added to the step up of this growing expansion.